MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-characteristics.md

 1. Select **Save & Close**.

-With enhanced characteristics enabled, you can append some more information to *Bookable Resource Characteristic* records.
+With enhanced characteristics enabled, you can add more information to *Bookable Resource Characteristic* records.

 A section for **Supporting Information** shows on the record.
 You can provide an **ID**, **Issue Date**, **Expiration Date**, and a **Description** of a characteristic that relates to a specific resource.